slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 HINT: How to talk to people?

-- listen.
+- listen: listening without worrying about what we’re going to say next.
+The best conversationalists are the best listeners.
 - smile.
 - don't ramble.
 - look for external catalysts as hints for stories and questions.
+Understand how to stay tuned in to the conversation by picking up on often-ignored (but crucially important) nonverbal cues.
 Get better asking questions.
 They are more important than answers.
 - talk about your passions instead of accomplishments.
 - don't be stubborn.
 You don't always have to get the last word.
 Make your point and leave it that way.
 Let go.